Rayala07/React/README.md

 # REACT-Js

-Welcome to **reactjs-lib** — my personal React playground where components are born, broken, fixed, and reborn again.
+Welcome to **reactjs-lib**, my personal React playground where components are born, broken, fixed, and reborn again.

 This repo exists purely for **learning, experimenting, and occasionally asking React _“why are you like this?”_**.